 1. Goal: Bulking or Gaining Weight

-If you’re goal is to build lean muscle and gain muscle mass, using a mass/weight gainer may not deliver the quality of results that you wish to achieve.
+If you’re goal is to build lean muscle mass, using a mass/weight gainer may not deliver the quality of results that you wish to achieve.
 Since mass gainers are high in calories and sugars, chances are you’re going to gain some unwanted fat along the process of building muscle.
-Whey protein, on the other hand, is a perfect solution here.
+Whey protein, on the other hand, is a perfect solution for lean muscle mass.

-If gaining lean muscle and building a lean body is what you desire, try to stay away from weight gainers and try to incorporate whey protein isolates in your diet.
+If gaining lean body mass and building a lean body is what you desire, try to stay away from weight gainers and try to incorporate whey protein isolates in your diet.

 3. Goal: Bodybuilding

 However, a whey protein supplement will ensure that the gains you see are slow, but you only gain lean muscle instead of plain fat.
-If you’re bodybuilding goal is to put on quality muscle and are not short of time, whey protein would work the best for you.
+If you’re bodybuilding goal is to put on quality muscle and are not short of time, whey protein would work the best for you and not mass gainers.

 4. Goal: Athletic/Sports Performance